 Tealeaf is backed by venture-capital firms including Foundation Capital, Matrix Partners, and Bay Partners.

-IBM shares rose (IBM) less than 1 percent to $208.06 at the close today in New York.
+IBM shares rose (IBM:US) less than 1 percent to $208.06 at the close today in New York.

 To contact the reporter on this story: Beth Jinks in New York at email@example.com